PSSRA/pssra.github.io/content/join/bylaws.md

 The Event Organizer may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.

+Pursuant to Article One, Section Three, the Event Organizer shall take attendance at each event and provide the list of attendees to the Secretary.

 ## SECTION THREE: SPECIAL EVENTS

 The Chapter may participate in an official capacity, in part or in whole, in events organized by other organizations which support the Chapter's core mission of empowering marginalized communities.
 Participation in these events must be approved by CCC.
 Said other organizations shall not have positions which run counter to the Organization or Chapter's mission; if it is determined that this is the case, the Chapter is empowered to cease involvement in the event immediately.